 More information about Georgia is available on the Georgia Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Georgia in 1992 following Georgia’s 1991 independence from the Soviet Union.
 Since 1991, Georgia has made impressive progress fighting corruption, developing modern state institutions, and enhancing global security.
 The United States is committed to helping Georgia deepen Euro-Atlantic ties and strengthen its democratic institutions.
-The United States supports Georgia’s sovereignty and territorial integrity within its internationally recognized borders, and does not recognize the Abkhazia and South Ossetia regions of Georgia, currently occupied by Russia, as independent.
+The United States supports Georgia’s sovereignty and territorial integrity within its internationally recognized borders and does not recognize the Abkhazia and South Ossetia regions of Georgia, currently occupied by Russia, as independent.
 As a participant of the Geneva International Discussions on the conflict in Georgia, the United States continues to play an active role in support of these principles.

 The strength of U.S.-Georgia relations is codified in the 2009 U.S.-Georgia Charter on Strategic Partnership.
-The U.S.-Georgia Strategic Partnership Commission comprises four bilateral working groups on priority areas identified in the Charter: democracy; defense and security; economic, trade, and energy issues; and people-to-people and cultural exchanges.
+The U.S.-Georgia Strategic Partnership Commission is comprised of four bilateral working groups on priority areas identified in the Charter: democracy; defense and security; economic, trade, and energy issues; and people-to-people and cultural exchanges.
 In addition to holding a high-level plenary session of the Commission each year, senior-level U.S. and Georgian policymakers lead yearly meetings of each working group to review commitments, update activities, and establish future objectives.
 Since the signing of the Charter, the United States and Georgia have strengthened their mutual cooperation based on U.S. support for Georgia’s sovereignty and territorial integrity, and its commitment to further democratic and economic reforms.

 U.S. Assistance to Georgia